 Dopamine, a neurotransmitter that regulates mood, memory, and focus, is one neurochemical that puzzles and helps the brain produce greater amounts.
 Dopamine is created each time we solve a challenge.
 Why do puzzles appeal to us so much?

 Because they improve our memory, focus, language, and reasoning skills, puzzles raise our IQ scores.
-According to research from the University of Michigan, solving puzzles for at least 25 minutes each day can boost intelligence by 4 points.
+According to research from the University of Michigan, puzzle solving for at least 25 minutes each day can boost intelligence by 4 points.